 - Our Diversity Statement Grand Canyon Education is a faith-friendly shared services provider that embraces a world-view which outlines a responsibility to both charity and stewardship which simply stated is, 'to love others as yourself'.
 We are a community of people who value the pursuit of truth and find great understanding in the convergence of differing viewpoints, backgrounds and ideas.
 We welcome employees from all walks of life which has contributed to a growing diversity within our population.
 Our diversity encompasses a multitude of dimensions, including age, disability, national origin, race, color, religion, gender, veteran status and more.
 Our Christian perspective compels us to treat every individual equally with respect and compassion.
 All community members deserve a comfortable space to express their feelings, so that every voice is heard.
 All members of the Company will be welcomed, valued, and provided safety in this community.
 Finally, diversity not only enriches the workplace and the educational endeavors of our partners, it is critical to it.
 Maintaining a diverse environment requires a measure of tolerance and understanding commensurate with the dignity and value of all human life.
 In sum, GCE values diversity because it values every employee and university partners' students entrusted to its care. - Our Diverse Leadership Our ability to attract and retain diverse talent is reflected at both the Board and management levels.
-Three of our five directors are women and one director identifies with an underrepresented diverse ethnicity.
-In addition, for all of our employees at the level of manager and above totaling 522 persons, 65.9% are held by women and other diverse persons, collectively. - Our Diverse Workforce As of December 31, 2020, for all of our employees totaling 4,625, 76.1% are women and other diverse persons, collectively.
-As of December 31, 2020, GCE employed approximately 3,650 professional and administrative personnel, including technical and academic advisors, counseling advisors, marketing and communication professionals, and personnel that handle financial aid processing, information technology, human resources, corporate accounting, finance, and other administrative functions.
-In addition, at December 31, 2020, GCE employed approximately 975 part-time employees most of whom are student workers.
+Three of our six directors are women and two directors identify with an underrepresented diverse ethnicity.
+In addition, for all of our employees at the level of manager and above totaling 556 persons, 67.6% are held by women and other diverse persons, collectively, an increase of 2.6% over 2020.

+- Our Diverse Workforce As of December 31, 2021, for all of our employees totaling 4,955, 78.3% are women and other diverse persons, collectively, an increase of 2.9% over 2020.
+As of December 31, 2021, GCE employed approximately 3,675 professional and administrative personnel, including technical and academic advisors, counseling advisors, marketing and communication professionals, and personnel that handle financial aid processing, information technology, human resources, corporate accounting, finance, and other administrative functions.
+In addition, at December 31, 2021, GCE employed approximately 1,275 part-time employees most of whom are student workers.
 None of our employees are a party to any collective bargaining or similar agreement with us.
-We consider our relations with our employees to be strong. - Our Hiring Practices and Policies GCE ensures company diversity through hiring policies and practices that support diversity such as the Equal Employment Opportunity Policy, Nondiscrimination and AntiHarassment Policy and Complaint Procedure, and the Disability Accommodation Policy.
+We consider our relations with our employees to be strong. - Our Hiring Practices and Policies GCE ensures company diversity through hiring policies and practices that support diversity such as the Equal Employment Opportunity Policy, Nondiscrimination and Anti-Harassment Policy and Complaint Procedure, and the Disability Accommodation Policy.
 We post all open positions to a variety of diversity-related job boards to ensure we attract diverse candidates.
-We also collect and analyze employee demographic data to identify current trends and areas of opportunity in regards to our diversity efforts.

-Diversity Training - We provide employees and management with regular diversity training.
+We also collect and analyze employee demographic data to identify current trends and areas of opportunity in regard to our diversity efforts. - Diversity Training We provide employees and management with regular diversity training.
 New hires all complete anti-discrimination and harassment training within 3 months of starting at GCE.
 Thereafter, all employees complete the training every other year, while management undertakes it annually.
-We have also provided Implicit Bias Training to hiring managers, and in 2021 this training will be expanded to include all employees.
+We have also provided Implicit Bias Training to all employees.